evanj/googlesignin/README.md

 This library also supports the [GCP Identity-Aware Proxy](https://cloud.google.com/iap/docs/concepts-overview), and authenticating requests using Google Cloud Service accounts as both a client and server.

 Google previously recommended web applications use [the Google Sign-In Javascript Platform Library](https://developers.google.com/identity/sign-in/web/).
 I initially wrote this because I was curious how it compares to the older OAuth2 redirect approach.
 In [August 2021, Google announced that this library will stop working after March 2023](https://developers.googleblog.com/2021/08/gsi-jsweb-deprecation.html).
 This library was updated at that time to the newer [Google Identity Services](https://developers.google.com/identity/gsi/web).
+Unfortunately, this seems to not permit a sign in without a click on Google's button at this time.
+It would probably be better to use the old-fashioned Google OAuth instead.

+#### TODO/Bugs

+* Figure out how to fix the redirect behavior.
+* Correctly remember the page to return to on sign in.
+This breaks the IAP proxy demo.

 ## Example